Datatab

 Classification threshold

-For this, we obtain data from 10 people about how high the blood value is and whether or not a disease is present.
+For this, we obtain data from 10 people about how high the blood value is and whether or not the disease is present.

 We could now choose a classification threshold of 45, for example.
-In this case, of the 5 people with disease, we would correctly classify 4 as "diseased" and 1 incorrectly as "healthy."
-Thus, we correctly classified 4 out of 5 as "sick."
+In this case, of the 5 people with the disease, we would correctly classify 4 as "diseased" and 1 incorrectly as "healthy."
+Thus, we correctly classified 4 out of 5 as "diseased."

 Classification threshold ROC curve